PuruVJ/puruvjdev2/src/blog/declaring-undying-love-for-typescript.md

 What I can say is that you are gonna enjoy the hell out of this article.
 Me being a huge fanboy about TypeScript might just make your day.

 # Disclaimer

-This isn't an extensive article about TypeScript or a Getting Started with TypeScript.
-This is just me fanboying about it and writing about the features I truly truly love of it.

 I come from a JavaScript and PHP background, so I don't have any statically typed language experience from before like C, Java, or C++.
 Some things that I might find great or magical about TypeScript, might be super normal or even a bit irritating if you're coming from one of these classic typed languages.
 This article is just a huge opinion.
 Opinions differ.
 So I implore you to just ignore that part and move on.